cloudfuji/open_source_rails/notes.md

 NOTES
 ======

-* Add the devise_cas_authenticatable gem to the Gemfile.
-Do not try a manual install via the command line, it throws an error.

-    * It seems to have a cyclic dependency - https://gist.github.com/1013812
-    * And that's because the gemspec of the gem is messed up - https://github.com/nbudin/devise_cas_authenticatable/blob/master/devise_cas_authenticatable.gemspec (the current version is tagged 1.0.0.aplha9 but that has the same messed up gemspec)
-    * Filed an issue here https://github.com/nbudin/devise_cas_authenticatable/issues/13
+* Filed an issue here https://github.com/nbudin/devise_cas_authenticatable/issues/13 and got the cyclic dependency issue fixed.

 Localhost development
 -----------------------

-The below steps are written with reference from http://code.google.com/p/rubycas-server/wiki/Downloads?tm=2

 * Install the "rubycas-server".
 For now, we suggest using the Bushido fork of the gem if you are using Rails 3.1.
 The repo is at http://github.com/Bushido/rubycas-server.
 To use the gem from this repo, add this to your Gemfile.

     gem 'rubycas-server', :git => 'git://github.com/Bushido/rubycas-server.git'

-* To run rubycas-server you need to specify a config file to it.
-Unfortunately, rubycas-server will force you to create a config file in /etc, in order to avoid it, you can setup the environment variable CONFIG_FILE so that it's available to the rubycas-server.
-An easier way is to just set the env var before running the command.
-It can be done by the following.
+* To run rubycas-server you need to specify a config file and create an SSL certificate.
+To make things easier, clone the repo at <https://github.com/Bushido/cas-credentials>, which should give you a sample config file and a demo SSL cert.

+* Also clone the rails app at https://github.com/Bushido/cas-auth-app and do a

+    rake db:migrate

+on it.
+Then signup for a user account at /users/sign_up

+* Note the full path of the development database of that app above.
+THe database is at db/development.sqlite3

+* Open up the config file in the cloned cas-credentials repo and change the path options.
+You'll have to specify the paths where the cas-server database (uses sqlite3) and the log file are to be created.
+Also change the path to the development database of the cas-auth app.

+* Copy the config file to /etc/rubycas-server/config.yml

+* start the rubycas-server

+    # use sudo
+    sudo rubycas-server

+    # if you have rvm, use rvmsudo
-    $ CONFIG_FILE=/path/to/config.yml rubycas-server
+    rvmsudo rubycas-server

-...after everything

-setting up devise with CAS auth
+Setting up devise with CAS auth (client)
 ========================================

 * Add the gem "devise_cas_authenticatable" to your Gemfile.